yonitjio/openbafs-marlin/README.md

 ## Custom Marlin for BAFS
 This repo is for using BAFS with Marlin.
-Only this branch is modified to support BAFS.
+This branch uses PWM.

 #### Update 2023-08-18:
 - Custom gcode M709.
 This will reset bafs.
 Use this at the start of a print.